WW92030-STORAGE/WITNESS_CLONE/README.md

 - The Python version uses PIL/Pillow for rendering the images.
 - The C++ version uses only the standard libraries.

-# IMPORTANT

-- YOU MUST CREDIT ME (WW92030-STORAGE/WW92030/NORMALEXISTING) WHENEVER YOU USE THIS CODE.
-- [OC LORE COMPLIANCE] IF YOU OWN A PRIMAGEN OR RARE PROTOGEN (AS DEFINED BY ZOR) YOU ARE PROHIBITED FROM USING THIS CODE UNTIL FURTHER NOTICE.

 # TO DO【IN NO PARTICULAR ORDER】